 Waldenström macroglobulinemia, which is a rare form of non-Hodgkin lymphoma that grows slowly.
-This disease presents with the abnormal production of monoclonal immunoglobulin M antibodies.
+This disease is characterized by the abnormal production of monoclonal immunoglobulin M antibodies.
 Originating in lymphoplasmacytic cells in the bone marrow, it may cause anemia, fatigue, neuropathy, bleeding problems, and hyperviscosity syndrome.
 While in most cases this disease has a very slow progression, there is no cure for WM, and instead lifelong management plans must be implemented.

 Over the past ten years, there has been great change in WM treatments.
 Which was once dominated by chemoimmunotherapy combinations, which became the base of the treatment approach, there is now the introduction of targeted therapies, which are transforming the field.
-In this group of innovations, Bruton’s tyrosine kinase (BTK) inhibitors have stood out as the most important player in WM care due to their role in interference with the key signaling paths that support the survival of malignant B cells.
+In this group of innovations, Bruton’s tyrosine kinase (BTK) inhibitors have stood out as an important therapeutic class in WM care due to their role in interference with the key signaling paths that support the survival of malignant B cells.

 The Role of BTK Inhibition in WM Treatment